Placement Site Applicants

 6. At least one representative (preferably Site Supervisor & all Mentors) must attend WSP’s Placement Site Training annually (may be in person or online).

-7. Corpsmembers must have regular access to office space, telephone, computer, reliable Internet, and either an agency vehicle or reimbursement for private vehicle use for site specific work (see calhr.ca.gov/employees/Pages/travel-reimbursements.aspx for private vehicle use for site-specific work.
+7. Corpsmembers must have regular access to office space, telephone, computer, reliable Internet, and either an agency vehicle or reimbursement for private vehicle use for site specific work (refer to CAL HR’s Travel Reimbursements Page for details regarding private vehicle use for site-specific work).

 8. Corpsmembers must always work with a CPR/First Aid trained field partner.
 WSP trains all Corpsmembers in First Aid/ CPR.